Turkey says tests confirm leftist bombed U.S. embassy

 SYRIA

-The DHKP-C statement called on Washington to remove Patriot missiles, due to go operational on Monday as part of a NATO defense system, from Turkish soil.
+The DHKP-C statement called on Washington to remove Patriot missiles, due to go operational on Monday as part of a NATO defence system, from Turkish soil.

-The missiles are being deployed alongside systems from Germany and the Netherlands to guard Turkey, a NATO member, against a spillover of the war in neighboring Syria.
+The missiles are being deployed alongside systems from Germany and the Netherlands to guard Turkey, a NATO member, against a spillover of the war in neighbouring Syria.

 "Our action is for the independence of our country, which has become a new slave of America," the statement said.